6 Ways to Maintain Your Outdoor FurnitureJoanna Solis

 2. Rinse Off Your Outdoor Furniture

-Outdoor furniture straps are consistently exposed to dirt, dust, suntan oils, tree sap, pool chemicals and insecticidal sprays.
+Outdoor furniture straps and metals are consistently exposed to dirt, dust, suntan oils, tree sap, pool chemicals and insecticidal sprays.
 Just hosing it off once a week goes a long way toward keeping it looking nice.

 3. Clean Your Vinyl Straps